Gaming machine categories

 Gaming machines fall into categories depending on the maximum stake and prize available.

-Several devices or systems are excluded from being defined as gaming machines including:
+Devices or systems which are not defined as gaming machines include:

 - domestic or dual-use computers